20kdc/funcWebWiki/README.md

 _Beware: The wiki being read-only in this mode may change at some point.
 Use `--read-only` if you need to be sure._ (It depends on how cooperative Redbean `StoreAsset` is and if I get around to it.)

-Also beware that _in read-only mode, certain caches won't work,_ so if you didn't pre-build the link cache (navigating to `special/missingPages` while mutable should be enough), this can be pretty nasty on CPU.
+Also beware that _in read-only mode, certain caches won't work,_ so if you didn't pre-build caches (`--trigger buildCaches`) beforehand, this can be pretty nasty on CPU.

 Finally, there are a number of command-line options; a command such as `redbean -D kernel -- --help` can be used to view them.